opentelekomcloud-docs/data-warehouse-service/umn/source/specifications_change_and_scaling/scaling_nodes/scaling_in_a_cluster.rst

 -  Before the scale-in, exit the client connections that have created temporary tables, because temporary tables created before or during the scale-in will become invalid and operations performed on these temporary tables will fail.
 Temporary tables created after the scale-in will not be affected.
 -  If you start a scale-in, an automatic snapshot will be created for the cluster before scale-in.
 If you do not need the snapshot, you can disable the automated backup function on the scale-in page.
+-  Before scale-in, ensure that the skew rate does not exceed 10%.
+There is no general requirement for the dirty page rate.
+However, for a large table whose size is greater than 50 GB, ensure that the dirty page rate does not exceed 20% to 30%.
 -  In a cluster that is being scaled in, the following functions are disabled: cluster restart, cluster scale-out, snapshot creation, node management, intelligent O&M, resource management, parameter modification, security configurations, log service, database administrator password resetting, and cluster deletion.
 -  During offline scale-in, stop all services or run only a few query statements.
 During table redistribution, a shared lock is added to tables.
 All insert, update, and delete operations as well as DDL operations on the tables are blocked for a long time, which may cause a lock wait timeout.
 After a table is redistributed, you can access the table.
-Do not perform queries that take more than 20 minutes during the redistribution (the default time for applying for the write lock during redistribution is 20 minutes).
-Otherwise, data redistribution may fail due to lock wait timeout.
+During redistribution, avoid querying data for more than 20 minutes.
+The default time for applying a write lock during redistribution is 20 minutes.
+Exceeding this duration may lead to redistribution failure due to lock waiting timeout.
 -  During online scale-in, you can perform insert, update, and delete operations on tables, but data updates may still be blocked for a short period of time.
 Redistribution consumes lots of CPU and I/O resources, which will greatly impact job performance.
 Therefore, perform redistribution when services are stopped or during periods of light load.
 -  During offline scale-in, if a node is deleted while DDL statements are executed (to create a schema or function), these statements may report errors, because the DN cannot be found.
 In this case, you simply need to retry the statements.
 -  If a cluster scale-in fails, the database does not automatically roll back the scale-in operation, and no O&M operations can be performed.
 In this case, you need to click the **Scale In** on the console to try again.